Abrar5510/Intent-Bridge/README.md

 IntentBridge is an MCP server that acts as a universal translator between AI agents and ANY API.
-Instead of writing integration code for each API, agents can simply say what they want in natural language.
+Instead of writing integration code for each API, users can simply say what they want in natural language.

 ### The Problem​​​​​​​​​​​​​​​​

 - Every API requires different SDKs, authentication, and documentation